 G.7 The Executive Committee or its nominees shall have power to allocate contests on Association waters, to any angling society.

 G.8 Angling Societies consisting of none-association members, may book contests on Association waters, by arrangement with the Secretary, and upon payment of a peg fee as determined by the Executive committee.

 G.9 No metal, plastic or like material shall be used for pegging out contests in Association waters, and all pegs and peg numbers must be collected at the conclusion of each contest.
 In the case of BAA organised contests competitors are responsible for removing their peg and ticket and clearing all litter from the vicinity.

 G.10 All contests must be fished to a keepnet system.
-All fish, with the exception of zander, shall be returned alive to the water after weighing-in.
+All fish shall be returned alive to the water after weighing-in.
 All keepnets must conform to Environment Agency Bye-Laws.

 G.11 Clubs with a valid contest permit, have the exclusive use of the fishery named on the permit for the date stated, subject to the terms and conditions on the permit.

 G.12 It shall constitute an offence for any member (including the holder of a day permit) to fail to vacate any Association venue which is booked for a bona fide contest, when requested to do so by a duly authorised person (including the holder of a valid contest permit for the particular venue).